 - High-quality metal construction

 - Does not work as well as some other sharpeners

 With any golf accessory you may buy, one of the most important things you may want is versatility – a tool that can do more than just the basics.

 And with the Dynacraft sharpener tool, you will get just that.
-It's compatible with many different brand name clubs, such as Titleist or TaylorMade and many others.
+It’s compatible with many different brand, such as Titleist or TaylorMade and many others.

-Something that is a bit of a drawback to this product is the fact that it sometimes doesn't work as well as some other sharpeners.
+Something that is a bit of a drawback to this grooving tool is the fact that it sometimes doesn’t work as well as some other sharpeners.
 While the diversity of use for this tool is great, it sometimes fails to compare to other sharpeners in terms of function and sharpness.

 3rd Best Overall